The world as we know it has undergone so many paradigm shifts since the start of COVID-19.

 With this in mind, there are a number of key trends which HR teams are identifying for 2021, in order to enhance their staff engagement strategy and maintain a level of employee productivity.

-To improve levels of employee engagement especially amongst remote workers and dispersed teams, more and more organisations are starting to invest increased time and effort into initiatives which take into account isolation, loneliness, burnout and the need for additional connection and employee interaction.
+To improve levels of employee engagement – especially amongst remote workers and dispersed teams – more and more organisations are starting to invest increased time and effort into initiatives that take into account isolation, loneliness, burnout and the need for additional connection and employee interaction.

 1. Remote working